gblbjj/pi-top-install/README.md

 the pi-top hardware using a standard raspbian jessie distribution.
 Several users have confirmed that the brightness and shutdown programs also work properly on a pi-topCEED using Raspbian.

+The current version of the programs work very nicely with the PIXEL desktop, but when upgrading to PIXEL the brightess keys need to be configured again.

 **1 - Battery status display widget (released)**

 See separate repository https://github.com/rricharz/pi-top-battery-status